philcryer/wpa2own/README.md

 USB ID 0bda:8189 Realtek Semiconductor Corp.
 RTL8187B Wireless 802.11g 54Mbps Network Adapter
 ```

-For development and testing, I used the [Ralink RT5370](https://www.amazon.com/Ralink-RT5370-Raspberry-adapter-function/dp/B019XUDHFC) USB wireless:
+For development and testing, I used the [Ralink RT5370](https://www.amazon.com/Ralink-RT5370-Raspberry-adapter-function/dp/B019XUDHFC) USB wireless plugged into my Mac Book Air (6,1) laptop.
+The output from `lusb` is:

 ```
 $ lsusb | grep Ralink
 Bus 001 Device 039: ID 148f:5370 Ralink Technology, Corp.
 RT5370 Wireless Adapter
 ```

-2) While the script can use `hashcat-legacy`, that code is over 3 years old, and relies on your CPU to crack passwords.
-To really get the ball rolling you can should use `hashcat` with the OpenCL headers (we pull those down as part of the build), but that requires a compatible GPU.
+2) The old `hashcat-legacy` uses the CPU to try and crack hashes, but that code is over 3 years old, and is going to be far too slow to crack what we're capturing here.
+I might provide it as an option, but it's really more of a POC that you could used in canned environments with very simple passwords.
+To really get the ball rolling you can should use `hashcat` with the OpenCL headers (we pull those down as part of the build), and that requires a system with a compatible GPU.

 __TODO: give examples of how this works, with specfic drivers__